ConnorKirk/PersonalSite/content/about/_index.md

 - Creating a workshop for CloudFormation
 - Building APIs

-I enjoy public speaking, but still get nervous beforehand.
-I'm not sure that will ever go away.

 All views are my own, please don't take them too seriously.